Bone Marrow Transplantation: Evolution of a Cancer Cure

 Dr. E. Donnall Thomas

 Thomas and other Fred Hutch scientists would spend decades improving bone marrow transplantation to make the procedure safer and available to more patients.
+More than 1 million people have now received transplants around the globe, all of which trace back to the landmark work conducted at Fred Hutch.

 Learn more about the story behind our pioneering development of bone marrow transplantation.